 For some, John Brown is a venerated historical figure.
 For others, he is divisive.
 His famous raid on Harpers Ferry, Virginia in 1859, meant to induce a slave rebellion, could be seen as both a righteous act in support of slave liberation and as an act of domestic terrorism.
 No matter how one views Brown, it is indisputable that his raid was a major turning point as the nation drew closer to civil war.
 In this story, a journalist discusses Brown, going into great detail into the story of his raid and its historical legacy.

-On April 14, 1861, the American Civil War began with a Confederate bombardment of Fort Sumter, a union fort located in Charleston, South Carolina.
-Eventually, the union surrendered the fort.
-What would follow would be a war that would cost more American lives than all previous wars combined.
-This audio story is about the attack on Fort Sumter and, specifically the story behind the first American killed in the war.
-The story also includes some other interesting stories related to the fort and the attack that began the war.
+On April 14, 1861, the American Civil War began with a Confederate bombardment of Fort Sumter, a Union fort located in Charleston, South Carolina.
+Eventually, the Union surrendered the fort.
+What followed was a war that would cost more American lives than all previous wars combined.
+Listen to learn about the attack on Fort Sumter and the story behind the first American killed in the war.

 The Lexile Audio Measure is an indicator of the complexity of an audio passage.
 It is based on a scientifically developed scale with a maximum score of 2000L.How to Use Lexile Audio Measures